Stormwater Remediation Fee

 - urban canopy tree planting

-- monitoring, planning and programming
+- monitoring, planning and programs

 The fee covers both the additional operating expense and capital expense necessary to meet mandates.
 The fees collected and the fund’s annual expenditures are required to be reported each year.